Sadret/openrct2-scenery-manager/readme.md

 ## Installation

 1. Make sure that your OpenRCT2 version is up-to-date.
-You need at least version `0.4.0` (as of March 2022: not yet released) or a recent development version.
+You need at least version `0.4.0` or a recent development version.
 2. Go to the [releases](#https://github.com/Sadret/openrct2-scenery-manager/releases) page and download the `scenery-manager-2.0.0.js` file from the latest release.
 Save it in the `plugin` subfolder of your OpenRCT2 user directory.\
 On Windows, this is usually at `C:Users\{User}\Documents\OpenRCT2\plugin`.
 3. Start OpenRCT2 and open a scenario.
 If this is the first time that you use this plug-in, it should show a welcome message.